splunk/observability-workshop/content/en/tko/session-5/docs/deploy-otel.md

 ## 1. Namespaces in Kubernetes

 Namespaces are a way to organize kubernetes clusters into virtual sub-clusters.
-They can be helpful when different teams or projects share a Kubernetes cluster.
+They can be helpful when different teams or projects share a Kubernetes cluster which usually is the case with larger customers/prospects.

 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.
+Components are only "visible" when selecting a NameSpace or when adding the --all-namespaces flag instead allowing you to view just the components relevant to your project by selecting your NameSpace.

-Most customers will want to install the Splunk OpenTelemetry Collector in a NameSpace.
+Most customers will want to install the Splunk OpenTelemetry Collector in a separate NameSpace.
 This workshop will follow that practice.

 ## 2. Obtain Access Token